tomster/git-svn-helpers/README.txt

  * gitify limited the cloning to the revisions found in the svn log of the package root (here ``https://svn.plone.org/svn/plone/plone.app.form/``).
 A big time saver, especially on large repositories (such as plone.collective)
  * gitify created the git repository at ``~/.gitcache`` *not in place*
  * gitify created a local branch ``local/1.1`` that follows the (remote) svn branch ``1.1`` and switched to it
+ * gitify assumed that the name of the package is the name of the directory it was called from (in this case ``plone.app.form``) as it refuses to guess

 Multiple check-outs
 ===================